dapp-mans-switch/dapp-mans-switch/README.md

 - Users are authenticated with their [Internet Identity](https://identity.ic0.app).
 - Multi-canister application
 - [ERC20](https://github.com/flyq/motoko_token) compliant token canister
-- Random distrbution of key-shares with [cryptographic entropy source](https://sdk.dfinity.org/docs/base-libraries/random), combined with a PRNG for performance
+- Random distribution of key-shares with [cryptographic entropy source](https://sdk.dfinity.org/docs/base-libraries/random), combined with a PRNG for performance
 - React Front-End
 - Motoko Back-End

+## Technical Details

+## Demo Mode

+Only possible in local development.

+Make sure to follow the instructions in the *How to run* chapter and set `LOCAL_CANISTER_ID` in `src/hackathon/main.mo` to corresponding the local canister id.
+You can look this id up from the output of `dfx deploy` (if you have changed `LOCAL_CANISTER_ID`, run `dfx deploy` again).
+If you have troubles with the local authentication setup, or don't care to set it up, you can disable authentication in the front-end code, see below.

+Once you have the website running, authenticate yourself (ignore if you have disabled authentication).
+You should be able to navigate to the `STAKER` and `UPLOADER` page.
+On the start page there is a demo button.
+Clicking it will populate the application with demo data.
+Wait for the page to refresh.

+### Wallet

+For demo purposes you can give yourself unlimited $HRBT tokens by clicking `Top Up` on the wallet panel.

 ## How to run